 No, I spent R140k and got a bakkie.
 Which I didn’t really want.
 And which I still have and I still don’t really want.

 Aitch and I went to Mombasa in 1995 and checked in at a hotel on Diani beach.
 The next day I walked the crowded streets of Mombasa looking for a cheap hired car.
 Mombasa is quite a place:

 While Aitch chilled on the uncrowded beach and pooldeck, no doubt quaffing ginless gin&tonics.
 She used to do that!
-Tonic & bitters.
-Ginless!
+Tonic & bitters, ginless!
 I know!
 You’re right.
 Search me.
 Where’s the medicinal value?!
 The personality enhancing factor?
+Still, she loved it.

 I found a lil Suzuki jeep.
 Marvelous.
 I could turn round from the drivers seat and touch the back window!
 Almost.